LYL1015/JarvisEvo/README.md

 ## 📜 License

-JarvisEvo is released under the [Apache License 2.0](LICENSE), but commercial use is explicitly prohibited.
-While the Apache 2.0 license typically allows free use, modification, and distribution of code, for this project we specifically declare: commercial use of JarvisEvo and its related code, models, and datasets is forbidden.
+JarvisEvo is released under the [Apache License 2.0](LICENSE), **but commercial use is explicitly prohibited**.
+While the Apache 2.0 license typically allows free use, modification, and distribution of code, for this project we specifically declare: ## License

+The **JarvisEvo** model weights, inference code, and associated materials are made freely available by Yunlong Lin for academic research, personal study, and other non-commercial uses under the **JarvisEvo Non-Commercial License**.

+By downloading, accessing, or using the JarvisEvo model, you agree to the terms of this license.
+Please refer to the [`JarvisEvo Non-Commercial License v1.0`](LICENSE) file in this repository for the full terms and conditions.

+**Commercial Use:** If you wish to use the JarvisEvo model or its derivatives for commercial purposes, please contact me at [linyl@stu.xmu.edu.cn] to request a commercial license.